 Once paternity has been established, the child obtains many legal rights beyond child support.
 The child can inherit from his or her father, is eligible for health insurance coverage under the father's group policy, is entitled to social security benefits if the father dies or becomes disabled, may be entitled to wrongful death benefits if the father dies as a result of someone else's negligence, and can obtain medical history information, to say nothing of the emotional benefits-to both the father and the child-that may be reaped as a result of establishing paternity.

 Establishing paternity is an important part of the court system as it's one way, among others, to protect children and enforce the legal responsibilities of parents.
 The process for establishing paternity can differ among the various states.
-In order to understand the laws of your state and how they may apply to your situation, you should consider speaking with an experienced family law attorney.
-There are attorneys in your area who can speak with you and even provide you with a free initial evaluation of the facts of your case.
-Reach out to one today to get started.
+In order to understand the laws of your state and how they may apply to your situation, you should consider speaking with an experienced family law attorney today.